 - Here are more things to see in the museum!

 Koshien Stadium was completed in 1924.
-It was built in about four months in order to be used for the 10th National High School Baseball Championship of Japan.
+It was built in about four months to be used for Japan's 10th National High School Baseball Championship.

 Accordingly, the ground was originally named the Koshien Grand Sports Ground.
-Every year, with the exception of the war years of WWII, it has been the site of the twice-annual national high school baseball championships.
+Every year, except for the war years of WWII, it has been the site of the twice-annual national high school baseball championships.

-Feeling the power of baseball: Taking Koshien Stadium’s tour
+Feeling the power of Japanese baseball: Taking Koshien Stadium’s tour

 Koshien Stadium has a Stadium Tour that takes you behind the scenes and shows you aspects of the ground that you normally would not be able to see during a baseball game.